SlackBuffer/digest_gopl/_notes/operators.md

     - The `n` determines the number of bit positions to shift and must be **unsigned**.
 The `x` operand may be unsigned or signed
     - Left shifts fill the vacated bits with zeros
     - Right shifts of unsigned numbers fill the vacated bits with zeros
-    - Right shifts of signed numbers fill the vacated bits with copies of the **sign bit**
-        - For this reason, it's important to use unsigned arithmetic when you're treating an integer as a bit pattern
+    - Right shifts of signed numbers fill the vacated bits with copies of the **sign bit**.
+For this reason, it's important to use unsigned arithmetic when you're treating an integer as a bit pattern
     - > `x` and `n` don't have to of the same type
 # Unary operators
 - `+`: unary positive (no effect)
 - `-`: unary negation
 - For integers, `+x` is a shorthand for `0+x`; `-x` is a shorthand for `0-x`
 - For floating-point and complex numbers, `+x` is just `x` and `-x` is the negation of `x`
-- `^`: bitwise negation or complement
-    - Return a value with each bit in its operand inverted
+- `^`: bitwise negation or complement.
+Returns a value with each bit in its operand inverted
 - `%c`, `%q` (with single quotes ), `%d` (numeric value) print runes